Gothic Quarter

 A perfect place to enjoy a night out in one of its many bars and restaurants.

-How to get to the Gothic Quarter
+Where to Stay in the Gothic Quarter

 The Gothic Quarter is located in the area between La Rambla, Via Laietana and from the seafront.